solana-labs/solana/docs/src/cli/choose-a-wallet.md

 An FS wallet is the most convenient and least secure form of wallet.
 It is convenient because the keypair is stored in a simple file.
-You can generate as many keys as you'd like and trivially back them up by copying the files.
+You can generate as many keys as you would like and trivially back them up by copying the files.
 It is insecure because the keypair files are **unencrypted**.
 If you are the only user of your computer and you are confident it is free of malware, an FS wallet is a fine solution for small amounts of cryptocurrency.
 If, however, your computer contains malware and is connected to the Internet, that malware may